Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Measuring Human Perception of 1-DoF Wrapped Haptic Displays

 \subsection{Analysis}

-The experimental results show that the $k$ steepness factor for the overall sigmoid fit (shown as the orange line in Figure~\ref{fig:raw_sigmoid}) was 4.678, with 95\% confidence bounds between 3.605 and 5.751, giving a JND of 0.235~psi (1.62~kPa).
-Table~\ref{tab:1} summarizes the JNDs for each of the participants.
+The experimental results show that the $k$ steepness factor for the overall sigmoid fit (the orange line in Figure~\ref{fig:sigmoid}) was 4.678, with 95\% confidence bounds between 3.605 and 5.751, giving a JND of 0.235~psi (1.62~kPa).
 Individual JNDs ranged 0.099-0.444 psi (0.68-3.06 kPa).
-The mean JND was defined as the mean of the values obtained for all participants, which was found to be 0.228 psi (1.57 kPa), with a standard deviation of 0.109 psi (0.75 kPa).
+The mean JND was defined as the mean of the values obtained for all participants, which was found to be 0.228 psi (1.57 kPa) with a standard deviation of 0.109 psi (0.75 kPa).
 The Weber fraction (WF), calculated as the ratio of the JND and the reference pressure, ranged between 4.9\% and 22.2\%, with a mean value of 11.4\%.
-Although there was no restriction on how the user could interact with the display, multiple users reported (via post-experiment questionnaire) using active interaction with the inflation to explore the display.
-This means that users explored reactive force sensing to explore the dynamics of inflation and determine how much pressure was used to inflate the display.
-Additionally, the users reported they mainly used their fingertips.
-Previous studies on fingertip psychophysics tests show similar values for JNDs and WF.
-Frediani and Carpi \cite{frediani2020tactile} conducted psychophysical tests for a fingertip-mounted pneumatic haptic display, reporting JNDs varying in the range of 0.12-0.33 psi (0.8-2.3 kPa) for driving pressure between 0.58 and 2.90 psi (4 and 20 kPa).
-The WF found for this experiment was 15\%.
-Another study evaluating a haptic jamming display found fingertips WF to be 16\% ($\sigma$ = 7.4\%) and 14.3\% ($\sigma$ = 2.6\%) for stiffness and size perception, respectively \cite{genecov2014perception}.
+Although there was no restriction on how the user could interact with the display, multiple users reported using active interaction to explore the display.
+This means that participants used reactive force sensing to explore the dynamics of inflation and determine how much pressure was used.
+Additionally, users reported mainly using their fingertips.
+Previous studies on fingertip psychophysics tests show similar results.
+Frediani and Carpi \cite{frediani2020tactile} conducted psychophysical tests for a fingertip-mounted pneumatic haptic display, reporting JNDs of 0.12-0.33 psi (0.8-2.3 kPa) for pressures between 0.58 and 2.90 psi (4 and 20 kPa), yielding a WF of 15\%.
+A study evaluating a haptic jamming display found fingertips WF to be 16\% ($\sigma$ = 7.4\%) and 14.3\% ($\sigma$ = 2.6\%) for stiffness and size perception, respectively \cite{genecov2014perception}.
 A different study testing stiffness perception for a rigid vibrotactile, fingertip-mounted haptic device reported WF between 17.7 and 29.9\% \cite{maereg2017wearable}.
-The results of this study demonstrate that our wrapped haptic display performs according to the psychometric baselines found in the literature.
-The JNDs and Weber fractions obtained show that the display produced detectable signals and matched previously developed rigid or soft haptic devices in performance.
+The JNDs and WFs obtained in this study show that our wrapped haptic display produced detectable signals and matched previously found psychometric baselines.